AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 This event command will allow you to spawn coloured slimes in your events.
 The syntax is fairly simple, though every argument is required.

+This assumes familiarity with event commands in Stardew Valley.
+To get up to speed, consider reading through the [event page](<https://stardewvalleywiki.com/Modding:Event_data>) on the official Stardew Valley wiki.
+For more of a walkthrough style, [this guide by Thylak](<https://stardewmodding.wiki.gg/wiki/Events_for_Everyone>) will give you all you need.

 In the following example:
 `addColouredSlime 14 12 255 89 7`